DrPenguin64/CaliforniaDevilHunters/README.md

 maybe in the end the soldier turns out to have a human component? and they use that to absorb the demon

 multiple endings...
+i guess I need to ssk myself: what is this really about?